 Just like we as humans can get itchy eyes and sneezing fits when exposed to pollen or grasses, dogs can have their own reactions to things in the outdoors environment.
 When dogs have allergies to the environment, you will see flaky skin, redness and hair loss.
 You will also see redness between the paws, since those are in contact with the environment when your dog is walking.

 It would be nice if your dog could avoid the outdoors if they had these types of allergies, but in most cases, that would be impractical, since your dog needs to exercise and go outside to do their business.
-You can try to minimize the exposure to outside allergens by wiping your dog down with medicated wipes or bathing with special shampoos that relieve and prevent itching, like Skout’s Honor's Probiotic Shampoo.
-Adding a Probiotic Itch Relief spray is also a great all-natural option for easing your pet’s symptoms.
+You can try to minimize the exposure to outside allergens by wiping your dog down with medicated wipes or bathing with special shampoos that relieve and prevent itching, like Skout’s Honor's Probiotic Shampoo and Conditioner.
+Adding a Probiotic Itch Relief Spray is also a great all-natural option for easing your pet’s symptoms.
 Check out their Itchy Dog Kit for everything you need to soothe an itchy pet.

 There are different reasons your dog may scratch.
 Fortunately, you have options so you don’t have to watch your itchy dog suffer.
 Your dog will appreciate you for all you do to help, and you will have a sense of relief as well.
 Just remember that if you don’t see improvement after the mentioned recommendations, schedule an appointment with your veterinarian.